 My name is Kim Muench, I am the founder of Real Life Parent Guide, I am passionate about helping moms who are in the midst of parenting kids high school age and older.

-In May of 2008, I went through the greatest parenting challenge of my life.
-The eldest of my five children called me from across the country to say he was in trouble…he was failing classes, about to lose his job, and his use of alcohol was out of control.
-At the time he was twenty years old.
+You see, in May of 2008, I went through the greatest parenting challenge of my life.
+The eldest of my five children called me from across the country to say he was in trouble…he was failing classes, about to lose his job, and his use of alcohol was totally out of control.

-In my journey to redefine my role as a mom who would guide, instead of trying to control my kids choices and behavior, one who would work hand-in-hand with them instead of trying to dominate the relationship, I was led to research dozens of parenting, self-discovery, and personal growth books and courses.
-It prompted me to return to college to finish a degree in psychology, and it led me to an internship where my greatest responsibility was supporting and encouraging other parents who had teens in outpatient addiction treatment.
-In addition, my path led me to spend a year writing and publishing a memoir about my experience as a mother with a child in the throes of addictio
+In my journey to redefine my role as a mom who would guide, instead of trying to control my kid’s choices and behavior, one who would work hand-in-hand with them instead of trying to dominate the relationship, I was led to research dozens of parenting, self-discovery, and personal growth books and courses.
+My quest prompted me to return to college to finish a degree in psychology, and it led me to an internship where my greatest responsibility was supporting and encouraging other parents who had teens in outpatient addiction treatment.
+In addition, my path led me to spend a year writing and publishing a memoir about my experience as a mother with a child in the throes of addiction.

-I call myself a real life parent guide because I have a very down-to-earth approach to balancing kids needs, parents desires, and keeping what our culture tells us about how our family life “should look” in check.
+I call myself a real-life parent guide because I have a very down-to-earth approach to balancing kids’ needs, mother’s desires, and keeping what our culture tells us about how family life “should look” in check.

 When you are ready, I can help you find what I have found with my own kids…peace, mutual trust and respect, playfulness, camaraderie, and above all else…unconditional love and acceptance.

 My kids, who are now in high school/college/grown and flown, have taught me about where I needed to grow as a mom, and about the importance of having faith, calm, courage, patience, and grace incorporated into my everyday life.